Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Technical Appendix

-where $P_{\mathcal{S}}$ and $P_{\mathcal{T}}$ are the cumulative distributions of the $1-$dimensional distributions $p_{\mathcal{S}}$ and $p_{\mathcal{T}}$.
-This closed-form solution that has a much lower computational complexity compared to Eq.~\eqref{eq:kantorovich}, motivates the definition of SWD in order to extend application of Eq.\eqref{eq:oneD} on higher dimensional distributions.
+where $P_{\mathcal{S}}$ and $P_{\mathcal{T}}$ are the cumulative distributions of distributions $p_{\mathcal{S}}$ and $p_{\mathcal{T}}$.
+This closed-form solution motivates the definition of SWD in order to reduce computations when we have higher dimensional distributions.

 The idea behind the SWD is based on the slice sampling~\cite{neal2003slice}.
-The idea is to project two $d$-dimensional probability distributions into their marginal one-dimensional distributions, i.e., slicing the high-dimensional distributions, and to approximate the Wasserstein distance by integrating the Wasserstein distances between the resulting $1-$dimensional marginal probability distributions over all possible one-dimensional subspaces, which have closed form solution.
-This can be a good estimate for the optimal transport as any probability distribution can be represented uniquely via the set of $1-$dimensional marginal projection distributions~\cite{helgason2011radon}.
+The idea is to project two $d$-dimensional probability distributions into their marginal one-dimensional distributions to generate $1-$dimensional marginal probability distributions so we can benefit from the closed form solution.
 For the distribution $p_\mathcal{S}$, a one-dimensional slice of the distribution is defined: